emmyapi/homelab/media/jellyfin/readme.md

 sudo mkdir /docker
 ```

-We will want to give our user full permnission to read and write in these two directories.
+We will want to give our user full permission to read and write in these two directories.
 First check what uid and gid your user is
 ```bash
 id